volpatto/gibbs/README.md

 By now, `gibbs` can perform the following features:

+* Classic cubic Equations of State:
+  - Soave-Redlich-Kwong;
+  - Peng-Robinson 78.
-* Instantiate an Peng-Robinson 78 Equation of States for mixtures and pure components;
+* Equation of States for mixtures and pure components;
 * Perform fugacities computations from the PR78, as well as compressibility factor;
 * Reduced TPD stability analysis with DE.

 ## Contributions

 Contributions are not allowed right now, but I plan to allow it soon!
 If you want to contribute, just wait a little more!
 The project needs to mature a bit!

+* Golden rule: master is always passing. `gibbs` is under Test Driven Development strategy.
+New features must be implemented in a proper branch, then it can be merged in master if it pass all the proposed tests.

 ## About me